T1oluwan1/Budget-App/README.md

 - Record Expenses and subtract from balance
 - Record Internal and External transfers and adjust from balance
 - Categorize Income and Expenses
-- Provide a graph of monthly/weekly flow of monthly and stats
+- Provide a graph of monthly/weekly flow of monthly and stats [TODO]
-- *Calculate Linear Regression and make predictions for future weeks and months*
+- *Calculate Linear Regression and make predictions for future weeks and months* [TODO]
 - Create and manage personalized budgets
 - *Make encouraging comments that differ based on account balance range*
 - Give warnings when close or going over budget
 - Give warnings when spending more than earning
-- *Change overview currency to at least 5 different main currencies*
+- *Change overview currency to at least 5 different main currencies* [TODO]
+- Data will be stored in account that can be logged in to [TODO]
 - .....more?

 List as of now is uncertain and many changes will be added later, both implementing new things and removing old things